mrricardom/Joystix/README.md

 ## Overview

-**Joystix** is an app for to the casual and hardcore video-game enthusiast.
+**Joystix** is an app designed for to the casual through hardcore video-game enthusiast.
 Nostalgia often hits and a user is reminded of a game they once loved.
-A user can sign-in and log their favorite videogames under their account.
-After rating them, they can see a broad picture of what games they've liked.
-A user could also see some of the games other users have added in the comphrhensive library.
+Here, a user can sign-in and log their favorite videogames under their account.
+After adding them, they can see a broad picture of what games they've liked.
+They can then edit, add more games, or delete an entry.
+A user could also see all of the games other users have added in the comprehensive library.

 <br>